-The Swiss watchmaker Corum has finally added a chronograph model to its Legend 42 line of compact sporty watches.
-Called Corum Admiral’s Cup Legend 42 Chrono, the new chronograph is equipped with a COSC-certified chronometer movement and, as you have probably already guessed, comes in a mid-sized body only 42 millimeters in diameter.
-The watch was revealed last weekend during the Baselworld 2012 trade show in Switzerland.
+Corum has finally added a chronograph model to its Legend 42 line of compact sporty watches.
+Called Corum Admiral’s Cup Legend 42 Chrono, the new chronograph is equipped with an ETA-based COSC-certified chronometer movement and, as you have probably already guessed, comes in a mid-sized body that measures only 42 millimeters in diameter.

 Although I am not the greatest fan of the brand, I must admit that I like their consistency when it comes to design (at least, within the particular Admiral’s Cup family.)
 Although their design tongue is slightly evolving in favor of more subtle accents, more flowing lines, it takes just a single glance to recognize the brand.